Young Artist Program

 INTRODUCING PERA SONORA

-Clara Chunn
+Clara Chun,

 Hello!
 My name is Clara Chun, and I’m a 15-year-old violinist with nine years of experience.
 Music has had a profound impact on my life, shaping me into the person I am today.
 When I’m not practicing, you’ll likely find me with a cup of matcha latte in hand, watching my favorite rom coms.
 I’m truly grateful for this opportunity and so excited to perform alongside such talented young musicians!

-Michelle Liu
+Michelle Liu,

 Michelle Liu is based in San Antonio, Texas, and is a sophomore at Ronald Reagan High School.
 She has been playing violin for 8 years now and studies with Matthew Zerweck.
 Michelle is a first violin in the Youth Orchestras of San Antonio, and has also been a 2023-2025 TMEA All-Stater.
 Aside from violin, Michelle loves to listen to anything ranging from classical music, to music from the 50s, to Clairo with a crispy glass of Coca-Cola on the side.

-Mary Pechman
+Mary Pechman,

 Hello!
 I’m Mary Pechman, and I’ve been a flautist for 6 years now.
 I’ve bounced around all over the US before landing in San Antonio, at Reagan High School.
 I’m the piccolo player of our wind ensemble, a flute player in our symphony, and I play piccolo in our nationally acclaimed marching band.
 I hold both instruments close to my heart, but flute will always be my favorite.
 Aside from band and orchestra, I love playing with my dog, Charlie, and baking treats for my friends and family.
 After high school, I plan to further my education in biology and music.

-Sofia Ramirez
+Sofia Ramirez,

 Sofia is a cellist from Champion High School in Boerne.
 She studies under Ken Freudigman, doing her best to avoid having to mow his lawn (it hasn’t happened yet, but there’s still a chance).
 Sofia will be attending The University of Tennessee-Knoxville in the fall to study cello under Wesley Baldwin and pursue a music performance degree.

-Margaret Stephenson
+Margaret Stephenson,

 Hi!
 I’m Margaret Stephenson, a Freshman violist from Alamo Heights High School!
 I immediately fell in love with the viola for its beautiful sound, and have been playing it for over 5 years.
 In my free time, I love to hang out with my friends and listen to music!
 At the moment, Tchaikovsky is my favorite composer.

-Elana Xu
+Elana Xu,

 Hi, my name is Elana Xu and I’m a rising junior at Reagan High School!
 I play cello and piano, and my favorite composers are Rachmaninoff and Ravel.
 Besides music, my other interests include learning about Roman History and watching Formula 1.